MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_Flow.md

 1. Add stages.

-   - Click on the first stage.
+   - Select the first stage.
    - Enter `New Site` for Display Name.
    - Select **Apply**.
    - Select the **Components** tab.
    - Drag the **Stage** component and drop it onto the **+** icon to the right of the first stage.
-   - Click on the second stage.
+   - Select the second stage.
    - Enter `Initial Permit` for Display Name.
    - Select **Permit** for Entity.
    - Select **Apply**.
    - Select the **+ Add** button in the command bar.
    - Select **Add Stage**.
-   - Click the **+** icon to the right of the second stage.
+   - Select the **+** icon to the right of the second stage.
-   - Click on the third stage.
+   - Select the third stage.
    - Enter `Initial Inspection` for Display Name.
    - Select **Inspection** for Entity.
    - Select **Apply**.